 We created Davenport’s FundAdvisor program to help our clients intelligently invest in this increasingly complex mutual fund marketplace.
 We offer five globally diversified portfolios of stock and bond funds to help our clients meet their long term objectives, which can include growth, income, and protection.
 The benefits of FundAdvisor include diversification among multiple asset classes, cost-efficiency, annual rebalancing, and ongoing monitoring of the mutual fund positions.

 You should consider each fund’s investment objectives, risks, charges and expenses carefully before investing.
-Each fund’s prospectus contains this and other important information, should be read carefully before investing or sending money, and can be obtained by contacting your Investment Executive, www.investdavenport.com, or by calling (800) 846-6666.
+Each fund’s prospectus contains this and other important information, should be read carefully before investing or sending money, and can be obtained by contacting your Financial Advisor, www.investdavenport.com, or by calling (800) 846-6666.

 Davenport FundAdvisor is an investment advisory wrap program sponsored by Davenport & Company LLC.
 A wrap fee program provides investors with investment advisory and brokerage execution services for one “wrap” fee, which is generally a percentage of assets under management.
 For more information on the program, including the Davenport FundAdvisor fee schedule, request a written disclosure document from your Investment Executive.
 In addition to the FundAdvisor fee, clients will bear a proportionate share of each funds’ management and administrative expenses, including advisory fees paid to the funds’ investment advisors.